 It’s been more than a decade since Medicare’s Part D was put into effect.
 For the unfamiliar, this optional program for Medicare health insurance holders covers prescription drug benefits.

 If you’re one of the millions of people covered by Medicare, you’re probably already familiar with Part D. What you may not know is its effect on overall drug prices and the pharmaceutical industry in general.

 According to research economist Gal Wettstein from the Center for Retirement Research, Part D has led to a decrease in drug prices as demand for them rose.
 However, there’s more to the issue than this seemingly positive effect.

 The first important impact that Part D had is that after its implementation, branded drug manufacturers have been trying to keep their products off of generic drug brands’ production floor for longer.

-Before, name brand drug companies are granted patents lasting for as long as two decades or exclusivity grants which last for up to five years so they can protect the products they came up with.
+Before, name-brand drug companies were granted patents lasting for as long as two decades or exclusivity grants which last for up to five years so they could protect the products they came up with.

 In relation to this, makers of generic drugs, which are generally cheaper than their brand name counterparts, face more competition among similar drug companies.
 This could then lead to generic drug companies to be discouraged to produce their versions of a drug resulting in fewer choices for the consumer.